rileyle/UCCeBr/README.md

     $ make

-## Example
+## Examples

- (Run the example by typing `make` at the command line in the corresponding directory.)
+Run an example by typing `make` at the command line in the corresponding directory.
+Python 3.x is requred to run the sorting codes, and the [root data analysis framework](https://root.cern/) is needed to work with the sorted histograms.

 ### `./examples/cs137`

 This is a simple example collecting a spectrum with a single CeBr detector from a <sup>137</sup>Cs source.
 Two macro files are included. cs137.mac uses the radioactive decay class to simulate the decay of 137Cs. cs137_simple.mac emits 662 keV gamma rays directly.
+A sorting code `cs137_sim_sort.py` is included which produces histograms in a `.root` file.
+A `Makefile` is included.

+### `./examples/co60`

-A sorting code `CeBr3Sort.py` is included which produces a histogram in the `.root` file.
+This is a simulation of a <sup>60</sup>Co source placed between two detector to demonstrate coincidence data.
+A sorting code `co60_sim_sort.py` is included which produces histograms in a `.root` file.
 A `Makefile` is included.

 ## Macro File Commands